Svetasv logo

 Conclusion

-The common theme that connects the first and last Periods seems to be one of preparation for the Messiah (the Period of the First Jewish-Roman war is common to all chiastic reconstructions); the 62-sevens Period is a time of preparation for the first coming of Jesus (Christ was born 5-6 years after the Period), and the 7-sevens Period is a time of preparation of the Messiah some time before the start of Christ's Millennial Reign (the coming Messiah will come to power 5-6 years after the Period).
+The common theme that connects the first and last Periods seems to be one of preparation for the Messiahs (the Period of the First Jewish-Roman war is common to all chiastic reconstructions); the 62-sevens Period is a time of preparation for the first coming of Jesus (Christ was born 5-6 years after the Period), and the 7-sevens Period is a time of preparation of the Messiah some time before the start of Christ's Millennial Reign (the coming Messiah will be revealed a few years after the Period - Matt.
+24:27).

 There are several implications of this interpretation that are relevant today: